Choosing the right tramping gear is crucial, but isn’t always so easy.

 Pack, tent and sleeping system combinations

-- 4 recommended combinations of your “big 3” gear based on the lightest weight, most features (comfort), lowest price and a middle road (value for money)
+- 4 recommended combinations of your “big 3” gear based on different priorities: the lightest weight, most features (comfort), lowest price and a middle road (value for money)

 Keeping you pack weight down